What are Dividend Aristocrats?

 • SPDR S&P Pan-Asia Dividend Aristocrats ETF (WKN: A1T8GC)

 On closer inspection, dividend aristocrat ETFs or funds are often not what you would expect.
-It is therefore a good idea to select the stocks yourself and start stock-picking the best dividend aristocrats.
+It is therefore a good idea to select the stocks yourself and start stock-picking the best Dividend Aristocrats.
 The first ETF - SPDR S&P U.S. Dividend Aristocrats ETF - already lowers the minimum requirement of 25 consecutive dividend increases to 20.
 The European counterpart - SPDR S&P Euro Dividend Aristocrats UCITS ETF - lowers the threshold to 10 years.
 The third ETF - SPDR S&P Pan-Asia Dividend Aristocrats ETF - lowers the minimum requirement to 7 years!

 You will find